WalletConnect/walletconnect-docs/tech-spec.md

 ## Backwards Compatibility

 WalletConnect 2.0 protocol introduces new concepts when compared to its predecessor which it will purposefully break compatibility in order to provide a more consistent end-user experience across different wallets interfacing with different applications requesting to access different blockchain accounts.
-Not only WalletConnect 2.0 protocol becomes agnostic to the chain loosing it's strong coupling with the Ethereum blockchain state but also it decouples the session from the connection.
+Not only WalletConnect 2.0 protocol becomes agnostic to the chain loosing it's strong coupling with the Ethereum blockchain state but also it decouples the session from the pairing.
 Finally it also introduces a stronger set of rules in terms of session management in terms of lifetime cycles and duration.

 In the following sections we will discuss progressively core concepts regarding relay protocols, out-of-band sequences, JSON-RPC payloads, session management, persistent storage and client synchronization.